 Offer support and listen: Offer support by listening to survivors and letting them talk about their experiences at their own pace.
 Be there for the survivor.
 Often, friends and family of the survivor will feel a need to “problem solve” or offer advice.
 However, physical presence and support are usually more valuable.
 It is helpful not to comment on what the survivor should have done or to tell him or her what to do now.

-A family doctor, clergy person, local mental health association, state psychiatric, psychological, or social work association, or health insurer may be helpful in providing a referral to a counselor or therapist with experience in treating people affected by traumatic stress and their loved ones.
+A family doctor, clergy person, local mental health association, state psychiatric, psychological, or social work association, or health insurer may be helpful in connecting you to a counselor or therapist with experience in treating people affected by traumatic stress and their loved ones.
+Call our PTSD helpline to take the first step.

 Post-traumatic Stress, Violence & Disaster